2010 Grand Prix SAR La Princesse Lalla Meryem

 The 2010 Grand Prix SAR La Princesse Lalla Meryem was a women's tennis tournament played on outdoor clay courts.
-It was the 10th edition of the tournament, and was on the International category of the 2010 WTA Tour.
+It was the 10th edition of the tournament, and was part of the International category of the 2010 WTA Tour.
 It took place in Fes, Morocco, from 26 April until 1 May 2010.
 Seventh-seeded Iveta Benešová won the singles title.